 There are two standard riding modes: Rain and Road.
 As you would expect in Rain mode, throttle response is softer than Road mode.

 BMW offers up to three optional additional riding modes: Dynamic, Enduro, and Enduro Pro.
 Dynamic provides optimum engine performance and is meant for pavement operation.
 Enduro softens response for soft surfaces.
-Enduro Pro is the most off-road oriented riding mode and is meant for the loosest of surfaces.
+Enduro Pro is the most off-road oriented riding mode and is intended for the loosest of surfaces.

 The F 850 GS also has a “gear shift assist.”
 It allows you to shift without using the clutch lever.
-I didn’t use it.
-I find not using a clutch lever distracting.
+I didn’t use it because I find not using a clutch lever distracting.
 However, there are times that you may prefer to bang a gear without one.
 BMW’s gear shift assist will let you shift both up and down without the use of that lever on the left side of the handlebars.

 Standard and Optional Equipment